The Big Butterfly Count

-B&Q is proud to once again work alongside the wildlife charity Butterfly Conservation and sponsor the Big Butterfly Count 2020.
+B&Q is proud to have partnered with the wildlife charity Butterfly Conservation from 2016 to 2020, and to have sponsored the Big Butterfly Count.

 Is there anything more relaxing than taking a quiet few minutes to sit in your favourite spot outside and just be?
 Where the sun shines brighter than any phone screen, you can take in the world around you — the breeze, the colours, the wildlife.

-Great question, we’ve spoken to our friends at Butterfly Conservation and they told us that Butterflies react very quickly to change in their environment which makes them excellent biodiversity indicators.
+Great question, we spoke to our friends at Butterfly Conservation and they told us that Butterflies react very quickly to change in their environment which makes them excellent biodiversity indicators.
 Butterfly declines are an early warning for other wildlife losses.

-That’s why counting butterflies can be described as taking the pulse of nature.
-The count will help the Butterfly Conservation team to find trends in species and in turn help them plan how to protect butterflies from extinction, as well as understand the effect of climate change on wildlife.
+That’s why counting butterflies can be described as ‘taking the pulse of nature’.
+The count helped the Butterfly Conservation team to find trends in species and in turn helped them plan how to protect butterflies from extinction, as well as understand the effect of climate change on wildlife.

 There are 59 species of butterfly to be found in the UK.
 Fluttering around in all their beauty with a multitude of colours and shades on display.

-This is great opportunity to gen up on what you could see and make it even easier to spot these beauties in your garden.
+The Great Butterfly Count was a great opportunity to gen-up on what customers could see and make it even easier to spot these beauties in their gardens.